cl-wood/rec_inotify/README.md

 rec_inotify
 ===========

-Watches the directory you specify, along with any sub-dirs.
+Can watch the directory you specify, along with any sub-dirs.
 Recurses arbitrary deep, but I'm lazy so it only works for <= 1000 dirs.
+Certain dirs, like /etc/, contain MANY sub-dirs, and so you might want to just pick some sub-dirs to watch recursively and watch /etc without recursion.

 Compile with:
-    gcc -pthread run.c
+    make

 Run with:
-    ./a.out [dir to watch]
+    python run.py | tee inotify.log